flier/curator.go/doc/framework.md

 ## Methods

 - [Create()](http://godoc.org/github.com/flier/curator.go#CuratorFramework.Create)	Begins a create operation.
-Call additional methods (mode or background) and finalize the operation by calling forPath()
+Call additional methods (mode or background) and finalize the operation by calling ForPath() or ForPathWithData()
 - [Delete()](http://godoc.org/github.com/flier/curator.go#CuratorFramework.Delete)	Begins a delete operation.
-Call additional methods (version or background) and finalize the operation by calling forPath()
+Call additional methods (version or background) and finalize the operation by calling ForPath()
 - [CheckExists()](http://godoc.org/github.com/flier/curator.go#CuratorFramework.CheckExists)	Begins an operation to check that a ZNode exists.
-Call additional methods (watch or background) and finalize the operation by calling forPath()
+Call additional methods (watch or background) and finalize the operation by calling ForPath()
 - [GetData()](http://godoc.org/github.com/flier/curator.go#CuratorFramework.GetData)	Begins an operation to get a ZNode's data.
-Call additional methods (watch, background or get stat) and finalize the operation by calling forPath()
+Call additional methods (watch, background or get stat) and finalize the operation by calling ForPath()
 - [SetData()](http://godoc.org/github.com/flier/curator.go#CuratorFramework.SetData)	Begins an operation to set a ZNode's data.
-Call additional methods (version or background) and finalize the operation by calling forPath()
+Call additional methods (version or background) and finalize the operation by calling ForPath() or ForPathWithData()
 - [GetChildren()](http://godoc.org/github.com/flier/curator.go#CuratorFramework.GetChildren)	Begins an operation to get a ZNode's list of children ZNodes.
-Call additional methods (watch, background or get stat) and finalize the operation by calling forPath()
+Call additional methods (watch, background or get stat) and finalize the operation by calling ForPath()
 - [InTransaction()](http://godoc.org/github.com/flier/curator.go#CuratorFramework.InTransaction)	Begins an atomic ZooKeeper transaction.
-Combine create, setData, check, and/or delete operations and then commit() as a unit.
+Combine Create, SetData, Check, and/or Delete operations and then Commit() as a unit.

 ## Notifications